I tried translating an entire Word document with the Cloud Translation API

 star spirit 3

-The same word was split into multiple variants, including differences in capitalization and singular/plural.
+The same word ended up split into multiple variations, including differences in capitalization and singular/plural form.

-Since machine translation selects the most appropriate translation based on context, this is what happens without a mechanism to align proper nouns.
+Machine translation chooses the most contextually appropriate translation each time, so without a mechanism to align proper nouns, this is the result.

-Switching to the version with a glossary, these were neatly unified.
+Switching to the glossary-enabled result, these were neatly unified.

-The places where the translation actually changed were the title (page 1, where many proper nouns appear) and the glossary explanation table (page 2).
+The places where translations actually changed were the title page where proper nouns appear frequently (page 1) and the glossary table (page 2).

 Comparison without/with glossary (Word, page 1)

-Page 1: Left is without glossary (title is "Star Spirit Story," 星霊 varies as Star Spirit), right is with glossary (fixed as "Hoshirei Story," 星霊 unified as Hoshirei)
+Page 1: Left is without glossary (title is "Star Spirit Story," with inconsistent translations of 星霊 as Star Spirit), right is with glossary ("Hoshirei Story" is fixed and 星霊 is unified as Hoshirei)

 Comparison without/with glossary (Word, page 2)

 Page 2: Left is without glossary, right is with glossary.
-In the glossary explanation table, 共鳴進化 becomes Reso-Evolution, 星導士 becomes Starwright, and 共鳴結界 becomes Reso-Barrier, with all registered coined terms fixed to their designated translations
+In the glossary table, 共鳴進化 becomes Reso-Evolution, 星導士 becomes Starwright, and 共鳴結界 becomes Reso-Barrier — all coined terms are fixed to their registered translations

-The title changed from "Star Spirit Story" to "Hoshirei Story," and 星霊, which had been split into 4 variants, was unified to Hoshirei.
+The title changed from "Star Spirit Story" to "Hoshirei Story," and 星霊, which had been split into 4 different translations, was unified to Hoshirei.

-Other coined terms were also fixed to their registered translations: 守護者 became Warden, 共鳴進化 became Reso-Evolution, 輝光石 became Lumina Shard, and 雷狼ボルテ became Voltefang.
+Other coined terms were also fixed to their registered translations: 守護者 to Warden, 共鳴進化 to Reso-Evolution, 輝光石 to Lumina Shard, and 雷狼ボルテ to Voltefang.

-The glossary was applied not only to the body text but also to table cells (text boxes were already excluded from translation to begin with, so they are also outside the scope of the glossary).
+The glossary was applied not only to body text but also to table cells (text boxes are excluded from translation in the first place, so they are also outside the scope of glossary application).

-However, when checking the full output with the glossary (per Claude's analysis), it was not 100% consistent.
+However, checking the full glossary-enabled output revealed it was not a perfect 100% (per Claude's analysis).

-In the body text "Hoshirei become Warden who form bonds with these star spirits," within the same sentence, one 星霊 was fixed to Hoshirei and 守護者 was fixed to Warden, but the other 星霊 remained as star spirits.
+In the body text "Hoshirei become Warden who form bonds with these star spirits," within the same sentence 星霊 was fixed to Hoshirei and 守護者 was fixed to Warden, yet one more 星霊 remained as star spirits.

-Since the glossary applies matches on a per-occurrence basis, it seems that occasionally the same word may be missed depending on the surrounding context.
+Since the glossary applies by matching each occurrence based on surrounding context, occasionally the same term may be missed depending on the context.

 6. Pricing and Processing Time